freyarowland/WoodFrogCode/README.md

 ## Data

-The data will be published on Dryad (link forthcoming) once the manuscript has a DOI to link.
+The data are published on Dryad (*link forthcoming*) once the manuscript has a DOI to link.
+Note: no pond coordinates are included in the released data to keep populations safe from intrusion.